 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meetings on March 11 and 12, 2013.
-All Committee Members were present, except Regent James E. Cottrell, who was excused.
-Chancellor Merryl Tisch, Regent James R. Tallon, Jr. and Regent Kathleen M. Cashin were also present, but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on March 10, 2014.
+All Committee members were present.
+Regent James C. Dawson was also present but did not vote on any case or action.

 Professional Discipline Cases

-Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 3 cases.
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 19 consent order applications and 3 surrender applications be granted.
+Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 4 cases and that the recommendation of penalty to be imposed in one case not be accepted as hereafter set forth.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 28 consent order applications and 6 surrender applications be granted.
 [PPC EXS (A) 1-3]

-These recommendations are made following the review of 25 cases involving six registered professional nurses, four licensed practical nurses, two licensed practical nurses who are also registered professional nurses, two pharmacists, one chiropractor, one dentist, one licensed mental health counselor, one massage therapist, one midwife, one podiatrist, one professional engineer, one respiratory therapist, and one veterinarian.
+These recommendations are made following the review of 39 cases involving thirteen registered professional nurses, seven licensed practical nurses, three pharmacists, two licensed practical nurses who are also registered professional nurses, two podiatrists, one licensed clinical social worker, one licensed master social worker, one massage therapist, one pharmacy, one professional engineer, one registered professional nurse who is also a nurse practitioner in family health, one respiratory therapist, one veterinarian, one veterinary medicine professional corporation.